Mother and Baby Center

 At the Leiv Kvamme Mother and Baby Center, we consider it a privilege to share in the birth of your baby.
 We share your enthusiasm and view our relationship with each patient as a special partnership.
 Our caring, compassionate and professional staff and provider culture is focused on mother and baby safety as everyone's first priority.
 Our goal is for you to have a happy, safe and comfortable delivery.

 Registered nurses, scrub tech and certified nurse assistants at the mother and baby center are trained in all areas of providing care to mothers during pregnancy, labor and delivery.
-Our providers include 2 OB-GYNs, 12 family practice providers, 3 nurse midwives and 6 pediatricians.
+Our providers include these full-time, on-staff positions—OB/GYN, pediatrician, certified nurse midwife, and 11 family practice providers.

 The mother and baby center is located on the 2nd floor of Samaritan Hospital and includes 5 labor and delivery rooms, 12 private postpartum rooms, and 1 dedicated cesarean-section operating room.
 After delivery, your baby can remain in your room with you as much as you choose.